Heather is happiest when taking a beautiful photo, creating something in her kitchen, or elbows-deep in a DIY project.

 Do I Need a Whole Can of Pumpkin?

 There are eight ounces in one cup.
-Libby's 100% Pure Canned Pumpkin usually comes in 15 oz and 29 oz cans.
+Libby's 100% Pure Canned Pumpkin usually comes in 15-ounce and 29-ounce cans.
 This would leave you a little less than half of the can for other recipes with pumpkin.
 If you want to make a double batch of pizzelles, you can easily use just one 15-ounce can of pumpkin.
-Technically your mix will be one oz shy of pumpkin, but I have made them this way and they came out fine.
+Technically your mix will be one ounce shy of pumpkin, but I have made them this way and they came out fine.
 Just be sure to properly double all of your other ingredients.
-If you notice your can of pumpkin is 30 oz, recheck the label to make sure it isn't Libby's Easy Pumpkin Pie Mix.
+If you notice your can of pumpkin is 30 ounces, recheck the label to make sure it isn't Libby's Easy Pumpkin Pie Mix.

 - Preheat the pizzelle press.